Wining, Dining and Sight-seeing: Suggested Stops

 New York City

-Private eye buffs Bill and Karen Palmer’s New York restaurant was the Big Apple hangout of choice of several P.I. writers and, sometimes, their ficticious detectives, especially Rob Randisi’s Miles Jacoby.
+Sure, restaurants called “Bogie’s” are now a dime a dozen, but back in the eighties, private eye buffs Bill and Karen Palmer’s New York restaurant was the Big Apple hangout of choice for several P.I. writers and, sometimes, their fictitious detectives, especially Rob Randisi’s Miles Jacoby.
 I believe the PWA was founded at a meeting held there.
-Alas, from latest reports, the restaurant (wherever it was) has closed for good, and Karen and Bill have moved on to running Bogie’s Mystery Tours.
+Alas, from latest reports, the restaurant has closed for good, and Karen and Bill have moved on to running Bogie’s Mystery Tours.
+Last I heard, the restaurant was a Persian joint.

 - Sherlock Holmes Residence